Secrets

 - Dagger automatically scrubs secrets from its various logs and output streams.
 This ensures that sensitive data does not leak - for example, in the event of a crash.

-- Secret plaintext should be handled securely within your Dagger pipeline.
+- Secret plaintext should be handled securely within your Dagger workflow.
 For example, you should not write secret plaintext to a file, as it could then be stored in the Dagger cache.